anoma/kudos-snipets/resource_logic.md

 // TODO: We should specify this more precisely, e.g. via a BNF type Connective = Term;

-struct ResourceIntent {
+// Intents like the following (or a flat string representation as above) would be generated to be ingested by solvers,
+// which in turn produce transactions to be validated.
+Validation and solving time should be fully disjoint in practice. struct ResourceIntent {
     have: Vec<(Weight, ResourceIntentElement)>,
     want: Vec<(Weight, ResourceIntentElement)>,